bugsnag/bugsnag-js/TESTING.md

 aws configure --profile=opensource
 ```

-Subsequently you'll need to run the following commmand to authenticate with the registry:
+Subsequently you'll need to run the following command to authenticate with the registry:

 ```
 npm run test:test-container-registry-login